 - 1 teaspoon garam masala

-Rinse and soak the rice in 2 cups of water for 20 minutes.
-Drain water after 20 mins.
+- Rinse and soak the rice in water for 20 minutes.
+Drain water after 20 minutes.

-Set the Instant Pot to Saute(More) mode and heat 1 tablespoon of ghee.
+- Set the Instant Pot to Saute(More) mode and heat half of the ghee.
 Add sliced onions and cook for 5-7 minutes or until the onions are lightly caramelized.
 Take half of the onions out and reserve for garnish.

-Close the Instant Pot with pressure valve to sealing.
-Select Manual/Pressure Cook(Hi) and adjust the cook time to 6 minutes.
-Quick release.
+- Close the Instant Pot with pressure valve to sealing.
+Pressure Cook(low-pressure) for 5 minutes followed by Quick release.
 Open the Instant Pot.
 Garnish with caramelized onions and cilantro.
-Enjoy hot with Raita!
+Serve hot with Raita or yogurt.

-- Deglaze the pot after adding the vegetables to remove any browning in the pot from sautéing the onions.
-This will help the Instant Pot come to pressure and also prevent the biryani from burning.
+- Deglaze the pot using the liquids from the vegetables to remove any browned bits from the sautéing of the onions.
+This will help the Instant Pot come to pressure and also prevent the “BURN” signal.